Know more about Vitamin D Injections!

 What is Vitamin D?

 Vitamin D, also known as the “sunshine vitamin,” is a fat-soluble vitamin.
-It’s unique because your skin synthesizes it in response to sunlight exposure.
+It’s unique because your skin synthesises it in response to sunlight exposure.
 It also exists in certain foods and supplements.
+It is unique because the body can produce it when the skin is exposed to sunlight.
+However, it can also be obtained through certain foods and supplements.
+Vitamin D is essential for several key bodily functions, including bone health, immune function, and overall cellular growth.

 Where do you get Vitamin D from?